-PTSD (Post Traumatic Stress Disorder) syndrome got the nickname battle fatigue or shell shock when first discovered among war veterans.
-It manifests after witnessing terrifying and trauma-inducing incidents where they experience severe threats to life or physical harm.
-Adults who experienced abuse as children or have continuously been in dangerous situations stand a high chance of PTSD.
+Post Traumatic Stress Disorder (PTSD) got the nickname “battle fatigue” or “shell shock” when it was first discovered among war veterans.
+It manifests after witnessing terrifying and trauma-inducing incidents where they experience severe threats to life or physical or psychological harm.
+Adults who experienced abuse as children or have continuously been in dangerous situations stand a high chance of suffering from PTSD.

 Symptoms of PTSD

 - Suicidal tendencies

 Medical marijuana is legal in many of the United States.
 Federal law prohibits the use of Cannabis but allows it if it has less than 0.3% THC.
 Out of the hundreds of chemicals in a marijuana plant (cannabinoids), THC (Delta-9-tetrahydrocannabinol) and CBD (Cannabidiol) are the most significant ones used in medical marijuana.

 Medical marijuana may potentially give support to people with PTSD.
 It may minimize the symptoms because CBD potentially counters effects such as anxiety triggered by THC.

 Most PTSD patients consider medical marijuana as a potential supplement to ongoing therapy.
 Since Cannabis comes in different strains, specific strains may be helpful for PTSD symptoms.
 Some, like Indica, may impart a calming effect, while the Sativa strain has a possible energizing impact that could improve your mood.

 Each PTSD case differs with the individual.
 Some of the symptoms that medical marijuana may help with include: